Theano/Theano/README.rst

 ============================================================================================================
 `MILA will stop developing Theano <https://groups.google.com/d/msg/theano-users/7Poq8BZutbY/rNCIfvAEAwAJ>`_.

-The PyMC developers are continuing Theano development in a `fork <https://github.com/pymc-devs/aesara>`_.
+The PyMC developers have forked Theano to a new project called `Aesara <https://github.com/pymc-devs/aesara>`_ and continue development.
 ============================================================================================================